Pork Fried Rice Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-This pork fried rice recipe uses juicy tenderloin and frozen veggies for an easy alternative to takeout.
-Make it tonight in just 30 minutes!
+Pork Fried Rice is a staple of Chinese and hibachi grill restaurants across the country.
+And this pork fried rice recipe uses juicy tenderloin and frozen veggies for an easy alternative to takeout.
+Learn how to make pork fried rice in just 30 minutes!

 Not only is it easy to replicate your favorite takeout dishes right at home, but you can make adjustments as needed, so it comes out exactly how you like.

-And because it makes such a large amount of pork with rice, you can feed the whole family or have leftovers for lunch at a fraction of the cost!
+And because this recipe for pork fried rice makes such a large amount, you can feed the whole family or have leftovers for lunch at a fraction of the cost!

-We also have a classic fried rice recipe ready in just 30 minutes!
+We also have a classic fried rice recipe ready in just 30 minutes, or try a unique twist with hot dogs!

 • Meat – While pork fried rice is typically made with Char Siu, or Chinese barbecued pork, you can use whatever cut is easily accessible.